Free Shipping at $40✈️ | Free Gift at $60

 Bonny is a prebiotic, custom blend, fiber powder supplement that helps you achieve your daily fiber needs.
 This custom blend of psyllium husk and inulin is vegan and gluten-free.
 It’s important to note that not all fiber supplements are gluten-free, another reason Bonny is at the head of the class.

 Bonny comes in amazing flavor options like Apple Pie, Mixed Ripe Berries, and Super Strawberry.
-Just add a serving of Bonny powder in a glass of cool water, stir well until blended, and enjoy it as a regular drink.
+Just add a serving of Bonny powder to a glass of cool water, stir well until blended, and enjoy it as a regular drink.

 As always, we wish you a healthy gut and pleasant poops.